 Clothilde “Cloey” Hewlett ’76, J.D. ’79

-The Alumnae Career Advancement series is presented by The Berkeley Network, CAA’s career services initiative.
-The brand-new series will include an annual panel, alumnae mentorship program, and networking opportunities throughout the year.
-Our hope is to provide a space for career-driven alumnae to pursue professional development, discuss career advancement, and build relationships.
+The Alumnae Career Advancement series is a brand-new program presented by The Berkeley Network.
+With networking opportunities throughout the year, the series provides a space for career-driven alumnae to pursue professional development, discuss career advancement, and build relationships.